List of Johnny Test characters: Hugh Test

-Hubert "Hugh" Test (voiced by Ian James Corlett) is the stay-at-home father of the Test family and husband to Lila.
+Hubert "Hugh" Test (voiced by Ian James Corlett) is the grumpy but impractical stay-at-home father of the Test family and husband to Lila.
 Throughout the series, he is portrayed as the disciplinarian of the Test household since, unlike his wife, he has shown to be the one who is more likely to scold and punish his children, mostly Johnny.
-Hugh has blond hair, blue eyes and wears a green sweater over a yellow shirt with brown pants and loafers.
-Hugh is (apparently) naive because Dark Vegan can perform a mind trick on him and they only work on dumb people.
 Hugh's two biggest obsessions are cleaning and cooking meatloaf which the rest of the Test family and anybody else openly despises.
-He also gets distracted if he loses his shoe and can't focus on anything if he does, something that Johnny occasionally exploits.
-Hugh often wants his children to come back before dinner at risk of being grounded.
-A running gag is that he will often ground them for a month for even the smallest offense or for ridiculous reasons, using his annoyed temper.
-Hugh has forced everyone (including his wife) or trick anyone to get his way such as giving up all her phones due to vacationing reasons.
-He outlaws genetic experiments by Susan and Mary towards beings (although it's rarely mentioned); despite it being frequently defied.
-Even with his obsession for the rules, Hugh loves his family.
-He says that he put rules for the family's security.
+A running gag is that Hugh grounds his children for a month for even the smallest offense or for ridiculous reasons.

 Lila Test

 Lila Test (née Little) (voiced by Kathleen Barr) is the mother of Johnny, Susan, and Mary and wife of Hugh.
 She has brownish-reddish hair, green eyes (later cyan blue), and wears a typical women's work suit, pearl necklace, and heels.
 She is a businesswoman who specializes in telemarketing.
 Due to the demands of her job and the fact she's a workaholic, Lila isn't seen at home as often as the rest of the family, but her family always comes first and she never misses out on vacations and family events.
 Lila also possesses martial arts skills, was shown to be strong enough to defeat a towering caveman-themed wrestler, and is shown to be less strict than her husband, but sometimes forced against her will to take a break from work to relax.
 Lila has a scary/crazy side that even Hugh has shown fear when he makes mistakes in front of her.
 She is a dedicated perfectionist and will have a mental breakdown when pushed too far.